NanoComp/meep/doc/docs/Python_Tutorials/Near_to_Far_Field_Spectra.md

 The near-to-far field transformation feature can also be used in [cylindrical coordinates](Cylindrical_Coordinates.md).
 As a demonstration, we compute the radiation pattern of a dielectric disc and verify Poynting's theorem: the total radiated flux computed from the far fields is equivalent to using the near fields via `add_flux`.
 This example involves a ring-current source generating a circularly polarized field.
 (The radiation pattern of an off-axis *point* dipole with *linear* polarization is demonstrated in [Tutorial/Radiation Pattern of an Antenna in Cylindrical Coordinates](#radiation-pattern-of-an-antenna-in-cylindrical-coordinates).)

-The simulation consists of an $E_r$ "ring"-current source with $\lambda$ = 1.0 μm and radius of 0.6 μm embedded within a disc of radius 1.2 μm, refractive index $n$ = 2.4, and thickness $0.7 \lambda / n$.
+The simulation consists of an $E_r$ ring-current source with $\lambda$ = 1.0 μm and radius of 0.6 μm embedded within a disc of radius 1.2 μm, refractive index $n$ = 2.4, and thickness $0.7 \lambda / n$.
 The disc is positioned above a perfect-metallic ground plane.
 The source has azimuthal dependence $e^{im\phi}$ with $m = -1$, which leads to circularly polarized fields (unlike $|m| \ne 1$).
 Unlike the [infinitely extended slab of the LED](Local_Density_of_States.md#extraction-efficiency-of-a-light-emitting-diode-led), a *finite* structure such as the disc ensures that all the power from the source is radiated away.
 The LED contains waveguide modes which are more challenging to disentagle from the radiated power.

 A schematic of the simulation layout is shown below.
 The flux and near-field monitors (shown in blue) are overlapping.